aletbm/MySolutions_MLZoomcamp2024_DataTalks.Club/NLP_with_Disaster_Tweets_Capstone_2/README.md

 You need to log in with your credentials or username and password.
 For more help, refer to the [KaggleHub repository](https://github.com/Kaggle/kagglehub)

 ## Dataset Description
+The dataset for training contains 7613 records about tweets.

 Each sample in the train and test set has the following information:

 + The `text` of a tweet